 The San Angelo Unit of the NAACP strives to keep important information in front of our members for them to take important action which has been identified as critical action from our National Office.
-Please take a moment to review any updates found on this page, and, if you have questions, please contact our President, Garland Freeze.
+As information is provided to us, we will update our website here, with important action that is needed to combat the issue.

 June 6, 2018